VincentTam/vincenttam.github.io/source/_posts/2014-03-16-latex-template-for-essays.markdown

 ## Sample output

-<iframe src="/assets/latex_sample.pdf" frameborder="0" width="100%" height="960px"></iframe>
+<iframe src="/downloads/latex_sample.pdf" frameborder="0" width="100%" height="960px"></iframe>

 ## Sample code

-{% gist 9569005 latex_sample.tex %}
+{% include_code The essay latex_sample.tex %}

-{% gist 9569005 biblio.bib %}
+{% include_code The bibliography lang:text biblio.bib %}

 ## Explanation of code in "latex_sample.tex"

-For the one-inch margin, I have used the geometry package to do so. (line 2) The font size has been set to 12. (line 1) The 1.5 line spacing has been implemented. (lines 7–8) The APA-style reference list was automatically generated using the biblatex package along with the biber backend. (lines 15–17,107)
+For the one-inch margin, I have used the geometry package to do so. (line 2) The font size has been set to 12. (line 1) The 1.5 line spacing has been implemented. (lines 7–8)

+The APA-style reference list was automatically generated using the biblatex package along with the biber backend. (lines 15–17,107)

 ## Comparison of $\rm \LaTeX$ and other technologies